 Caveat: Not all universities are eligible for this extension

-What happens if this year finishes and I haven’t found any job?
+What happens if the year finishes and I haven’t found a job?

-Because if the year of the extension finished and you hadn’t found any job, you can jump into the regular regime, applying for a work permit as an employee (por cuenta ajena).
+If the extension finishes and you haven’t found a job, you can jump into the regular regime, applying for a work permit as an employee (por cuenta ajena).
 This is the same option we saw in the first section, but without the need to be in the country for 3 years.

-Finally, there is also the option to switch from a student visa to an internship residency, and in this case, there is no minimum period of study to do so.
+Next, there is also the option to change from a student visa to an internship residency, and in this case, there is no minimum period of study to do so.

-In fact, you could apply for it both in Spain as a student visa and in your home country.
+In fact, you could apply for it both in Spain on a student visa or in your home country.

-This would allow you to do a paid internship through an internship agreement with your university or through a contract with the company, and then modify to an employee work permit and stay working long term in the country.
+This would allow you to do a paid internship through an internship agreement with your university or through a contract with the company for up to 2 years.
+Afterwards, you can modify to an employee work permit and stay in the country to work long term.

 Let us manage the application procedure for you

-Whether if its with option 1, 2 or 3, transitioning from a student visa to a work permit involves doing some paperwork and a legal application.
-And that can be tough, especially when it comes to the new regulation created at the end of 2018, which still does not define the whole spectrum of situations.
+Whichever option it is, changing from a student visa to a work permit involves doing some paperwork and a legal application.
+This can be overwhelming, especially when it comes to the new regulation created at the end of 2018, which still does not define the whole spectrum of situations.

 Hello,